tony-waters/tony-waters.github.io/_posts/2026-04-11-setup-kind-cluster.md

 go install sigs.k8s.io/cloud-provider-kind@latest
 ```

-This installs the binary in $GOBIN (usually ~/go/bin).
+On my local Linux system this installs the binary in $GOBIN (usually ~/go/bin).
 We can make it available everywhere by installing it into `/usr/local/bin`:

 ```shell
 sudo install ~/go/bin/cloud-provider-kind /usr/local/bin